xibosignage/xibo-manual/source/en/layouts_designer.md

 To enable editing click on the **Actions** menu located at the bottom right of the toolbar, and click on **Checkout**.
 A confirmation form will appear, click on the **Checkout** button to continue.

 {tip}
-Clicking on the 'Read Only Mode' button at the top of the window will also 'Checkout'.
+Clicking on the 'Read Only Mode' pop up at the bottom of the window will also 'Checkout'.
 {/tip}

 ![Layouts checkout](img/v2_layouts_checkout.png)